Community Partnership and Collaboration Core

-The Community Collaboration Core engages community partners, stakeholders, and researchers to co-design, implement, evaluate and disseminate clinical and translational research.
-Our goal is to ensure that research is culturally appropriate, valued, efficient and effective.
+We engage community partners, stakeholders, and researchers to co-design, implement, evaluate and disseminate clinical and translational research.
+Our goal is to improve community health by ensuring that research is culturally appropriate, valued, efficient and effective.

 Community Engagement Consultations

-Consultations are performed by members of our Community Research Advisory Council (C-RAC).
-The council consists of researchers, health care professionals and community members.
-Our consultations aid study teams by identifying issues and concerns from the community perspective.
-We are available to offer feedback to research teams prior to conducting a study as well as guidance on how to disseminate their findings back to the community.
+We offer consultations to study teams where we identify issues and concerns from the community perspective.
+We are available to provide feedback to research teams prior to conducting a study as well as guidance on how to disseminate their findings back to the community.

 Community Engaged Research Training